Turneffe Atoll Marine Reserve

 Flats Fishery Management & Sustainability Plan

-Turneffe Atoll’s flats fishing stakeholders, key governmental agencies and international flats fishing experts have developed the “Turneffe Atoll Marine Reserve Flats Fishing Management and Sustainability Plan.”
-This landmark initiative, chaired by Turneffe Atoll Trust, provides a management structure for the Turneffe’s flats fishery and offers concrete plans for sustaining it.
+The Turneffe Atoll Marine Reserve Flats Fishing Management and Sustainability Plan has been developed by Turneffe’s flats fishing stakeholders, key governmental agencies in Belize and international flats fishing experts for the Turneffe Atoll Marine Reserve.
+This landmark initiative, chaired by Turneffe Atoll Trust, provides a management structure for Turneffe’s flats fishery and offers concrete plans for sustaining it.

-Read The Full Plan Here: Turneffe Atoll Marine Reserve Flats Fishery Management & Sustainability Plan
+Read the full plan here: Turneffe Atoll Marine Reserve Flats Fishery Management & Sustainability Plan

-Turneffe Atoll is one of Belize’s premier flats fishing destinations with extensive wadable backreef flats, creeks, channels and two large lagoon systems.
+Turneffe Atoll is one of Belize’s premier flats fishing destinations with extensive backreef flats, creeks, channels and two large lagoon systems.
 Anglers from around the world visit Turneffe seeking exceptional opportunities to fish for bonefish, permit, tarpon, and a variety of other species.

-TASA, and Flats Fishing Committee members, hope that this Plan will serve as a model for other flats fisheries in Belize and globally
+TASA and Flats Fishing Committee members hope that this Plan will serve as a model for other flats fisheries in Belize and globally.